bakape/shamichan/README.md

 On Linux RethinkDB does not enable a configuration file by default.
 If you don't want to configure anything, just copy `/etc/rethinkdb/default.conf.sample` into `/etc/rethinkdb/instances.d/instance1.conf`.
-* ffmpeg >= 3.0 libraries (libavcodec, libavutil, libavformat, libswscale)
-compiled with:
-	* libvpx
-	* libvorbis
-	* libopus
-	* libtheora
-	* libx264
-	* libmp3lame

 ##Compiled Binaries
 Compiled binary release archives for linux/x86_64 and windows/x86_64 are downloadable from the [release](https://github.com/bakape/meguca/releases) page.
-The Windows binary statically links ffmpeg and does not require it installed.

 ##Production
 * See `./meguca help` for server operation